huggingface/blog/decision-transformers-train.md

 dataset = load_dataset("edbeeching/decision_transformer_gym_replay", "halfcheetah-expert-v2")
 ```

-While most datasets on the hub are ready to use out of the box, sometime we wish to perform some additional processing or modifcation of the dataset.
-In this case [we wish to match the authors implementation](https://github.com/kzl/decision-transformer), that is we need to:
+While most datasets on the hub are ready to use out of the box, sometime we wish to perform some additional processing or modification of the dataset.
+In this case [we wish to match the author's implementation](https://github.com/kzl/decision-transformer), that is we need to:

 - Normalize each feature by subtracting the mean and dividing by the standard deviation.
-- Pre-compute discounted returns.
+- Pre-compute discounted returns for each trajectory.
-- Scaling the rewards and returns by a factor of 1000.
+- Scale the rewards and returns by a factor of 1000.
-- Augmenting the dataset sampling distribution so it takes into account the length of the expert agent’s trajectories.
+- Augment the dataset sampling distribution so it takes into account the length of the expert agent’s trajectories.

 In order to perform this dataset preprocessing, we will use a custom 🤗 [Data Collator](https://huggingface.co/docs/transformers/main/en/main_classes/data_collator).